 July to September 2020

-This blog covers invalidity decisions issued by the EUIPO during the second quarter of 2020, from 1 July 2020 to 30 September 2020.
+This blog covers invalidity decisions issued by the EUIPO during the third quarter of 2020, from 1 July 2020 to 30 September 2020.
 Our previous blog covering the decisions issued during the second quarter of 2020 can be found here.

 Registered Community designs (RCDs) protect the shape and appearance of new products across the whole of the EU.
 Since national court decisions on RCDs are rare, decisions by the EUIPO’s Invalidity Division help us to understand how the validity of an RCD is interpreted.